 - CVE Filters

-Choose to restrict packages by common vulnerability and exposure (CVE) score or by curation status.
+Choose to restrict packages by common vulnerability and exposure (CVE) score and/or status.
+You can also choose to allowlist specific CVEs by their ID.

 CVE filters are only available for conda type mirrors.